tii-racing/drone-racing-dataset/README.md

-# drone-racing-dataset
-Race Against the Machine: a Fully-annotated, Open-design Dataset of Autonomous and Piloted High-speed Flight
+# Race Against the Machine: a Fully-annotated, Open-design Dataset of Autonomous and Piloted High-speed Flight

 ## Paper
 If you use this repo, please cite our paper: